davidmolina/davidmolina.github.io/resume.md

 *Diploma - Mount Vernon, WA, 1994 to 1997*

 I started off strong, but dropped out my sophomore year.
-Fed up with memorizations and pointless history lessons I started working at Olympic Fish Company (LaConner) gutting and weighing fish, and forklifting through the season into the spring before returning and finishing a year late.
+Fed up with memorizations and pointless classes I started working at Olympic Fish Company (LaConner) gutting and weighing fish, and forklifting through the season into the spring before returning and finishing a year late.
 During the summers I worked for J&H Construction & Sakuma Brothers Farms.
-I credit Ms. Dianne Best, Dr. Ken Fox, Mrs. Maria Perez, and Mr. Daniel Reyes for squaring me away.
+I credit Ms. Dianne Best, Dr. Ken Fox, Mrs. Maria Perez, and Mr. Daniel Reyes for squaring me away and pointing me in the right direction, in the direction of leadership.

 Favorite class: Mr. Sedgwick's HTML/ web design course.

 ## Skills
-I enjoy using Jekyll, and learning new web technologies (Ruby on Rails, Ember, Gatsby, etc).
-Currently, I enjoy teaching others how to deploy onto the web and store all my code in [GitHub](https://github.com/davidmolina?tab=activity).
+I enjoy working on hard problems, building teams, advising startups, and automating data to do more faster.
+I wrote this in markdown using Atom, blog using Jekyll, deployed using Netlify, and use AWS to host images.
+Previously, I was learning Ruby on Rails, Ember, Gatsby, but work/ volunteering has consumed my schedule.
 Prior to falling in love with building from scratch I used WordPress, SharePoint, and DotNetNuke.

 ## Volunteer Experiences and Causes